-- Put Mapping API: Used to override default choices and define the mapping.
+- Put Mapping API: Override default choices and define the mapping

-- Node: one specific executing instance of an elastic search setup is named as a node.
-A virtual server or a physical server setup may hold more than one nodes accommodated in it.
-It also keeps a note of the RAM usage, storage, and other processing elements.
+- Node: It refers to a specific, executing instance of an Elasticsearch setup.
+A virtual or physical server setup can accommodate one or more nodes.
+Each node keeps track of various metrics such as RAM usage, storage, and other processing elements.

 What can we do with Elasticsearch?

-- Analytics plays a vital role in elastic search, helps to count and summarize the data of any form and volume. especially useful in big data environments.
+- Analytics play a vital role in elastic search.
+It helps count and summarize the data of any form and volume, especially in big data environments.

-- It helps index the documents into the repository and converts log files to the format of storage documents.
+- Elasticsearch helps index the documents in the repository and converts log files into storage document format.

-- Elasticsearch can hold petabytes of data using a large number of servers in the cluster.
-The architecture of elastic search setup helps it store this much capacity of data and the complexity of architecture that supports this distributed design.
+- Elasticsearch can store petabytes of data using a large number of servers in the cluster.
+The complexity of Elasticsearch’s architecture supports this vast data capacity and enables efficient data storage, indexing, and retrieval.

 Advantages of Elasticsearch

-2. It Takes very little extent of time to look for and select the essential data.
-On a comparative note, if a normal SQL system takes 20 seconds to search and pull data, then the elastic search setup takes not more than 10 ms to pull the same data.
+- Takes very little time to look for and select the essential data.
+In comparison, if a normal SQL system takes 20 seconds to search and pull data, then an elastic search would take no more than 10 ms for the same.

-- Experience in handling Distributed set of engine setup
+- Experience in handling distributed sets of engine setup

 - Troubleshooting skills